adeliandh163/Identication-Corn-Leaf-Disease/Penjelasan Program.md

 ---

-## 📌 Overview
+## Overview
 Corn is one of the most widely cultivated crops, but its productivity can be reduced by various leaf diseases.
 Early detection is crucial to prevent production loss.
-This project applies **Gray Level Co-occurrence Matrix (GLCM)** for texture feature extraction and **K-Nearest Neighbors (K-NN)** for classification of corn leaf diseases.
+This project applies Gray Level Co-occurrence Matrix (GLCM) for texture feature extraction and K-Nearest Neighbors (K-NN) for classification of corn leaf diseases.

 ---

-## 🛠 Methods
+## Methods
-1. **Dataset**
+1. Dataset
    - Training data: 1200 images (from Kaggle).
    - Testing data: 280 images (collected directly in Wringinagung, Jember, East Java using iPhone 13 camera).
    - 4 disease classes: